A Comprehensive Package for Exact Statistical Genetic Analysis of Qualitative and Quantitative Traits

 USE: Use is permitted on single-user computers or multi-user computational clusters, by the LICENSEE or authorized LICENSEE's colleagues within the same institution.
 LICENSEE agrees to provide KENNETH LANGE with a report of any errors encountered in LICENSEE'S installed MENDEL systems.

 RISK: The entire risk as to the use and performance of MENDEL is assumed by LICENSEE.
 LICENSEE shall defend, indemnify and hold harmless KENNETH LANGE AND HIS EMPLOYER, THE UNIVERSITY OF CALIFORNIA, for and against any and all claims, demands, damages, losses, and expenses of any kind (including but not limited to attorneys' fees), relating to or arising from any use or disposition by LICENSEE or its transferees of MENDEL.

 MAINTENANCE: Neither KENNETH LANGE nor the UNIVERSITY OF CALIFORNIA is obligated to provide maintenance, technical support, interpretation of results, or updates for MENDEL.

-TERMINATION: This license will terminate automatically if you fail to comply with the limitations described herein.
-On termination, you must destroy all copies of the Software and Documentation.
+TERMINATION: This license will terminate automatically if LICENSEE fails to comply with the limitations described herein.
+On termination, LICENSEE must destroy all copies of the Software and Documentation.

-ACKNOWLEDGEMENT: LICENSEE agrees to reference MENDEL in every publication that employs it.
-See the top of every standard output file generated by MENDEL for the preferred citation to use.
+ACKNOWLEDGEMENT: LICENSEE agrees to make a good faith effort to ensure that for all LICENSEE'S installed MENDEL systems, all users of these MENDEL systems reference MENDEL in every publication that employs results generated by MENDEL.
+See the bottom of every summary output file generated by MENDEL for the preferred citations to use.